hiimivantang/hiimivantang.github.io/bigdata/spark/_posts/2016-02-26-pyspark-and-jupyter-notebook.markdown

 ---
 layout: post
 title: "How-to: Use Jupyter notebook with Apache Spark"
-tags: spark apachespark pyspark cloudera hadoop ipython jupyter notebook
+tags: ipython jupyter pyspark spark
 ---

+Recently, I had a short demo to showcase the capabilities of the Hadoop / Spark mini cluster that I set up.
+It was a simulation of flipping 1 billion coins and finding out how many of them were heads.
+It won't be nice to show my colleagues a terminal running the spark job.
+I thought it will be nice to be running the spark job on a IPython notebook and that's how my quest of integrating PySpark and IPython started.
+Jupyter is a spin-off project from IPython.
+IPython notebooks only supported Python and now with Jupyter, you have a choice of [many different kernels][1] which can run a different programming language each.

-This blog post is a guide on setting up your Jupyter notebook environment to work with PySpark.
+This is a guide on setting up your Jupyter notebook, that is running a IPython kernel, to work with PySpark.

+### Disclaimer:

+I have tested this only on Ubuntu precise (12.04).
+Please don't blame me if this guide is not working for your OS. =p

+### Pseudo-How-to:

+1. create a IPython profile named "pyspark"
+2. create a customized Jupyter notebook kernel spec, which specifies to use "pyspark" profile.
+3. create a Python script that sets important environment variables when pyspark profile is being selected.
+4. Run IPython notebook and enjoy :)

-Prerequisites:
+### Prerequisites:

 - Jupyter notebook
 - Apache Spark cluster

+### How-to:

 Make sure you have the above mentioned prerequisites installed before running the following in bash: